arzwa/MultilocusIsland/docs/draft-hapdip2.md

 maintenance of local adaptation and observable patterns of equilibrium differentiation.

-## Barrier effect and swamping thresholds in the deterministic model
+## Multilocus barriers with dominance in the deterministic model

-We first analyze the deterministic multilocus model for a homogeneous barrier, where the fitness and dominance effects of all loci are the same.
+We first analyze the deterministic multilocus model for a homogeneous barrier.
-We shall assume the mainland to be fixed for the locally deleterious allele at all loci.
+We shall assume the mainland to be fixed for the locally deleterious allele (in the island habitat) at all loci.
 We only consider diploid selection here, with $s_{01} = -sh$ and $s_{11}
 = -s$, where $s$ is the selection coefficient against the locally deleterious allele, and $h=s_{01}/s_{11}$ is the dominance coefficient.